06 Mar

 Tamara Davydova, Founder of Minimalist

-Anchored in timeless design, Minimalist is a curated collection of women’s ready-to-wear pieces all made in New York and designed to be recycled at their end of life.
-It seeks to be part of the solution to make fashion sustainable, using certified lower-impact materials and ensuring fair wages and work conditions in the local New York City factories it supports.
+Anchored in timeless design, Minimalist is a curated collection of women’s ready-to-wear clothes all made in New York and designed to be recycled at their end of life.
+It seeks to be part of the solution in making fashion more sustainable by using certified lower-impact materials and ensuring fair wages and work conditions in the local New York City factories that it supports.

 Find its clothes in sizes XS-L.